 Every BP-operated wind farm receives round-the-clock support from on-site personnel and/or from BP’s Remote Operating Center (ROC) in Houston.
 During normal business hours, operators at individual wind farms manage their sites.
 During off-hours, weekends and holidays, operators at the ROC take control.

 ROC monitoring systems capture turbine availability, power generation capacity, wind speed, weather and other critical factors.
 An embedded alarm system immediately notifies operators of potential problems, such as approaching storms or flash flood warnings.

 BP works hard to prevent its wind operations from affecting the wildlife and habitats that surround its facilities.
 For example, it voluntarily adjusts the movement of wind turbines to reduce their impact on bat populations during peak migration seasons.

-“We are always focused on safety and sustainability in everything we do at our wind farms,” says BP Wind Energy CEO Laura Folse.
+“We’re always focused on safety and sustainability in everything we do at our wind farms,” says Folse.
 “Our staffers at the ROC provide an extra set of eyes and help our people in the field work safely and responsibly.

 The Benefits of Wind Power

 Wind power is safe, clean and increasingly affordable – with the potential for production on a much larger scale.

 As a low-carbon energy source, the use of wind reduces the amount of carbon produced to meet the world’s energy needs.
 We estimate that BP Wind Energy’s wind energy generation in 2015 alone offset nearly 3 million tons of CO2 in 2015, which is equivalent to the annual emissions from approximately 246,000 typical homes, according to the BP 2015 Sustainability Report.